gaehlerm/SoftwareEngineering/README.md

 ## suggested chapter structure

 A suggestion how to sort the text into bigger chapters.
-The auto generated ToC below has to be adapted as well.
+The auto generated ToC does not contain yet the chapters.
+Only the sections.
+This will have to be adapted in the future.

-Chapter 1: Fundamentals of Software Engineering 6-12
+Chapter 1: Fundamentals of Software Engineering
-- Software Engineering
+- The Life of a Software Engineer
-- Good Code, a list of rules
+- Good Code: Some Rules of Thumb
 - Understandable Code
-- The Single Responsibility Principle (SRP)
+- The Single Responsibility Principle
 - Levels of Abstraction
 - Interfaces
 - Naming

-Chapter 2: Components of Code 13-17
+Chapter 2: Components of Code
 - Data Types
 - Properties of Variables
 - Functions
 - Classes
-- Inheritance

-Chapter 3: Testing 18-20
+Chapter 3: Testing
 - Introduction to Testing
 - Types of Tests
 - Writing better code with tests

-Chapter 4: Design Principles 21-22
+Chapter 4: Design Principles
 - SOLID principles
 - Software Engineering principles

-Chapter 5: Programming 23-29
+Chapter 5: Programming
 - Programming Paradigms
 - Programming Languages
 - Physical Laws of Code